sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 The data set was imported into a pandas Dataframe.

-Data needed minimal data Preprocessing as the each date was in a column and City, State was in another columns.
+Data needed minimal data preprocessing because each Date was in one column and City and State were in other columns.
 ```python
 csv_file = 'time_series_covid19_confirmed_US.csv'
 covid_df = pd.read_csv(csv_file)